 Initial ConsultationSpinal evaluation at Integrative Sports & Spine goes beyond reviewing your imaging.
 Our physicians conduct a detailed neurological examination testing strength, sensation, and reflexes throughout the upper and lower extremities alongside a thorough assessment of spinal range of motion, provocative pain patterns, and functional limitations.
 We review your imaging critically, correlating the structural findings with your clinical presentation to determine which findings are genuinely pain-generating and which are incidental.
 Where diagnostic clarity requires it, we use selective diagnostic injections to confirm the pain source with precision before committing to a therapeutic approach.

-• The skin overlying the treatment area is thoroughly cleaned before any injection is performed.
+Comfort and Preparation• The skin overlying the treatment area is thoroughly cleaned before any injection is performed.

-•A local anesthetic is applied to numb the area, ensuring you remain comfortable throughout the procedure.
+• A local anesthetic is applied to numb the area, ensuring you remain comfortable throughout the procedure.

-You will be awake and at ease the entire time our team will guide you through each step.
+• You will be awake and at ease the entire time our team will guide you through each step.

-•Most procedures are completed within 15 to 45 minutes, and you are monitored briefly before being cleared to return home the same day.
+• Most procedures are completed within 15 to 45 minutes, and you are monitored briefly before being cleared to return home the same day.

-• All spinal procedures are performed under real-time fluoroscopic or ultrasound imaging guidance.
+Targeted Treatment• All spinal procedures are performed under real-time fluoroscopic or ultrasound imaging guidance.

 • This live imaging ensures that every medication is delivered to precisely the right anatomical location.